bsilverthorn/ai-startups-gpt-era/README.md

 for, what business models can produce, scale, and capture value from them—much less clear.

 Good news!
-That's what startups are for[^1].
+That's what startups are for.
 Here is a semi-curated list of them.
 Editorial judgment has been applied to (try to) exclude `.ai` rebrands, old-fashioned SaaS+ML, and so forth.
 It also omits robotics (unclear impact IMO), biotech (outside my expertise), pure infrastructure (selling compute is selling compute), and silicon (ditto).
 It omits side projects, research